 - Treating faculty scholarship as an essential part of the process that couples lifelong learning with teaching excellence.

-More information about the Boler School’s core values is available from the dean’s office or on the Boler School’s website at www.jcu.edu/boler.
+More information about the Boler College’s core values is available from the dean’s office or on the Boler College’s website at boler.jcu.edu.

 Applying for Admission